jeju5/management/cs/aws/aws_developer.md

 * X-Ray set up
   * on EC2
-    * you can manually install it
+    * you can manually install it (or by running automated scripts)
   * on EB
     * put xray-daemon.config under .ebextensions
   * on ECS